allofphysicsgraph/sympy-grammar-modifications/arithmetic/README.md

 # outline

-The file
-arithmetic_dataset.txt
+To generate the dataset

+run make arithmetic_dataset
-contains a bunch of simple valid expressions
+this will print a bunch of expressions to stdout
+generate_rules.py  looks for a file called arithmetic_dataset.txt

 The script
 generate_rules.py